paridas0813/UGUI_Event_Tool/README.md

-# unity-shader
-this is some shader to study
+This is a script which used  to get the event of the UI in UGUI mode